mattcarlotta/nvi/README.md

 > [!NOTE]
 > It should open a GUI installer, where you can select the "Desktop development with C++" workload.
 This gives you the MSVC linker, Windows SDK, and CRT libraries.

-2. Install LLVM/Clang
+2. Install LLVM/Clang:
 ```powershell
 winget install LLVM.LLVM --source winget
 ```

-3. Add clang to `PATH`
+3. Add clang to `Path`:
 ```powershell
 [Environment]::SetEnvironmentVariable("Path", $env:Path + ";C:\Program Files\LLVM\bin", "User")
 ```

 4. Close and reopen PowerShell

-5. Launch a developer shell (without the `-Arch` and `HostArch` flags, the VS Dev Shell environment will default to 32bit)
+5. Launch a developer shell:
 ```powershell
 & "C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\Common7\Tools\Launch-VsDevShell.ps1" -Arch amd64 -HostArch amd64
 ```

+> [!IMPORTANT]
+> Without the `-Arch` and `HostArch` flags, the VS Dev Shell environment will default to 32bit!

-6. Change directory to `Documents`
+6. Change directory to `Documents`:
 ```powershell
 cd Documents
 ```

-7. Clone repo (assumes `git` is installed and you have registered your SSH key to your Github account)
+7. Clone repo (assumes `git` is installed and you have registered your SSH key to your Github account):
 ```powershell
 git clone git@github.com:mattcarlotta/nvi-bin.git
 ```